MobileSamples/FoldableCards/README.md

 Everything is set up!
 You can run the project.
 Thank You!
 Hope this will help you!

 ## Endnote - Concluding Foldable Expanding Cardview in iOS Mobile Apps
-We hope the above-mentioned card folding and unfolding code stack helps you to deploy the foldable card coneot in your app easily.
+We hope the above-mentioned card folding and unfolding code stack helps you to deploy the foldable card concept in your app easily.

 **Credits - Our experienced iOS developer Nishee developed this code.**